dancasey-ie/django_soil_lab/README.md

 __Continuous Integration__

 Travis CI was used for continuous integration insuring that the host environment and requirements are met through out the development.
+Collect static

 __Code Validation__